Here are my best tips for Saving Money on your next Walt Disney World Vacation!

 All resorts have at least a mini-fridge in every room.
 Deluxe Studio’s come with a kitchenette, and one bedroom villas and larger, come with a full size kitchen.
 There are food items such as bread, yogurt, milk, snack items in every resort gift shop.

 My recommended way to save on food: Bring cereal & sandwich makings for breakfast and lunch (buy milk at resort gift shop).
 Bring snacks.
 Buy dinner in the parks.
+Hint: If you eat dinner before 4 PM, you may be charged lunch prices – saving you a few extra dollars!

 Should you want to make a Table Service reservation, do so as soon as possible.
 It’s very hard to get into any “sit down” restaurants on Disney property without a reservation.
 Make your reservations here up to 180 days in advance.
 They do require a credit card # to make your reservation, and if you cancel within 24 hours or don’t show up, you will be charged $10.